Bud-Macaulay/fermivisplotly/README.md

   - Low-resolution preview that updates quickly, with full-res in background

 - Edges of isosurfaces sometimes clip poorly – may be a data-level issue or an expensive fix.

   - Is this clipping expected for these isosurfaces?
   - Maybe cull near-BZ edge values at the data level

+- Perhaps non uniform grids (either those not that are cubic) or those with higher density near the center may be a easy way to get better looking isosurfaces at reduced comp cost?